MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03a-joins.md

     The results should be the same as before. **INNER** joins are the default kind of join.

-6. Modify the query to assign aliases to the tables in the **JOIN** clause, as shown here:
+1. Modify the query to assign aliases to the tables in the **JOIN** clause, as shown here:

-    ```
+    ```sql
     SELECT p.Name AS ProductName, c.Name AS Category
     FROM SalesLT.Product AS p
     JOIN SalesLT.ProductCategory AS c
         ON p.ProductCategoryID = c.ProductCategoryID;
     ```

-7. Run the modified query and confirm that it returns the same results as before.
+1. Run the modified query and confirm that it returns the same results as before.
 The use of table aliases can greatly simplify a query, particularly when multiple joins must be used.

-8. Replace the query with the following code, which retrieves sales order data from the **SalesLT.SalesOrderHeader**, **SalesLT.SalesOrderDetail**, and **SalesLT.Product** tables:
+1. Replace the query with the following code, which retrieves sales order data from the **SalesLT.SalesOrderHeader**, **SalesLT.SalesOrderDetail**, and **SalesLT.Product** tables:

-    ```
+    ```sql
-    SELECT oh.OrderDate, oh.SalesOrderNumber, p.Name AS ProductName, od.OrderQty, od.UnitPrice, od.LineTotal
+    SELECT oh.OrderDate, oh.PurchaseOrderNumber, p.Name AS ProductName, od.OrderQty, od.UnitPrice
     FROM SalesLT.SalesOrderHeader AS oh
     JOIN SalesLT.SalesOrderDetail AS od
         ON od.SalesOrderID = oh.SalesOrderID